fedepaol/hugoblog/content/about.md

 ---

-Lead developer with electronic trading software by day, passionate about opensource.
+Principal Software Engineer at Red Hat, passionate about opensource.
 Used to write a lot of code in my spare time.
-Now I am a dad and you know where most of my spare time goes to.
-But I keep trying!
+Now I am a dad and you know where most of my spare time goes to, but luckily I found a job that satisfies my needs :-)

 ### Interests